Best Family Dentist in Steele Creek, Charlotte.

 4 Things You Didn’t Know About Novocaine from Our Steele Creek Dentist

 You may be surprised to learn that most dentists stopped using Novocain in the 1940s!
-Instead, we use Procaine or a similar local anesthetic.
-However, as one of the first drugs ever used in modern sedation dentistry, Novocain is still extremely important (and very interesting!)
+Instead, we use Procaine or a similar local anesthetic Dentist.
+However, as one of the first drugs ever used in modern medicine, Novocain is still extremely important (and very interesting!)
 Below are some interesting facts about Novocain from our Steele Creek dentist.

 Novocain Was Created in 1905